RedisGraph/RedisGraph/docs/configuration.md

 ## Query Timeout

-The query flag `--timeout` allows the user to specify the maximum runtime allowed for a query in milliseconds.
+The query flag `timeout` allows the user to specify the maximum runtime allowed for a query in milliseconds.
 This configuration can only be set for read queries to avoid leaving the graph in an inconsistent state.

-`--timeout` may still return partial results followed by an error message indicating the timeout.
+`timeout` may still return partial results followed by an error message indicating the timeout.

 ### Example

 Retrieve all paths in a graph with a timeout of 1000 milliseconds.

 ```
-GRAPH.QUERY wikipedia "MATCH p=()-[*]->() RETURN p" --timeout 1000
+GRAPH.QUERY wikipedia "MATCH p=()-[*]->() RETURN p" timeout 1000
 ```